 - Pre or Corequisite

 - Any 200-level LAWS paper not already passed

 - Limited to

 - LLB, LLB(Hons)

 - May not be credited together with LAWS478 passed in 2005-2006 or LAWS470 passed in 2009-2014.

 Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy, Information literacy, Research, Self-motivation, Teamwork.

 - Learning Outcomes

-- To develop an understanding of data protection ("privacy") law and policy on both the domestic and international levels.
-The main focus of the paper will be New Zealand's Privacy Act 1993, particularly in comparison with international standards and legislation in other jurisdictions.
+Students who successfully complete this paper will develop an understanding of data protection ("privacy") law and policy on both the domestic and international levels.

 This paper will focus on New Zealand's three main sources of privacy law: the Privacy Act 2020; the common law; and human rights.
 Reference will also be made to comparable approaches in other jurisdictions.